-- The other side provided level-dependant protection, blocking out loud noises like gunfire and explosions while still letting the user hear softer sounds like communication with fellow soldiers.
+Each device had two sides with different functions.
+They intended to provide level-dependant protection, blocking out loud noises like gunfire and explosions while still letting the user hear softer sounds like communication with fellow soldiers.

 For a free legal consultation, call 404-400-4000

-Were You Affected By the 3M Combat Arms Earplugs Defect?
+Were You Affected by the 3M Combat Arms Earplugs Defect?

-- Served in the U.S. military at any point between 2003 and 2015
+- Served in the US military between 2003 and 2015

-- Used the 3M Combat Arms Earplugs Version 2 (CAEv2) during that time
+- Used the 3M Combat Arms Earplugs Version 2 (CAEv2)